sunshine55/golang-practice/README.md

 ## Forewords

 Each feature branch is a use case or collection of exercises about leveraging Go to do some tasks.
-The `master` branch contains minimal setup to develop Go in remote container using VSCode.
+They're not related to each other.

-Each feature is a distinguish use case and not related to each other.
+The `master` branch contains minimal setup to start developing Go app in remote container using VSCode.

 ## Usage